qruto/laravel-wave/README.md

 ## 🌟 Key Features

-- **⚡ Native Redis Driver Support**: Wave seamlessly integrates with Laravel's default `redis` broadcasting driver, ensuring efficient real-time data transfer.
+- **⚡ Works with native Redis Driver**: Wave seamlessly integrates with Laravel's default `redis` broadcasting driver, ensuring efficient real-time data transfer.

 - **🔄 Resume From Last**: Connection drops?
 No problem!
 Wave intelligently resumes the event stream from the last event, ensuring no crucial data is lost in transit.

+- 🍃 **Resource-Friendly Broadcasting with `closeInactive`**: Syncs data flow with user activity using the browser's Page Visibility API for optimized server resource usage.
+This feature is switched off by default.

+- **🎛️️ Full Requests Control**: Wave hands you the reins over connection and authentication requests, granting you the freedom to shape your broadcasting setup to your exact requirements.

 - **🟢 Live Models**: With a simple interface that respects Laravel's native conventions for [Model Events Broadcasting](https://laravel.com/docs/master/broadcasting#model-broadcasting) and [Broadcast Notifications](https://laravel.com/docs/master/notifications#broadcast-notifications), Wave turbocharges your application with real-time updates.

-- **🎛️️ Full Requests Control**: Wave hands you the reins over connection and authentication requests, granting you the freedom to shape your broadcasting setup to your exact requirements.

 ## Support